rey/cookbook/recipes/fish-marinade-thing.md

 At home I eat a fair amount of meat which isn't particular good for you.
 I'm trying to wean myself off by eating more delicious fish.

-Here is a recipe I invented which for the BBQ but imagine would work just ask well in the oven.
+Here is a recipe I invented for the BBQ but imagine would work just ask well in the oven.

 ## Ingredients